AdobeDocs/analytics.en/help/components/cda/workspace-template.md

   * Experience Cloud ID coverage: Only visitors with an ECID can be stitched.
 A lower percentage of visitors to your site using an ECID correlates to lower compression rates.
   * Multiple device usage: If visitors to your site don't use multiple devices, you can see lower compression rates.
   * Reporting granularity: Compression by day is typically smaller than compression by month or year.
 The chances for an individual to use multiple devices becomes smaller within a single day than over an entire month.
 Segmenting, filtering, or using breakdown dimensions can also show a lower compression rate.
-* **People-based segments**: Contains a segment dropdown that allows you to view device specific data.
+* **People-based segments**: Contains a segment drop-down list that allows you to view device specific data.
 This panel encourages experimentation with segments to see how including or excluding device types affect reports.
 * **Analyzing the cross-device journey**: Provides flow and fallout reports based on device type.
 * **Cross-device attribution**: Combine the features of Journey IQ and Attribution IQ together.
 * **Other tips and tricks**: Helpful topics around CDA that lets you get more out of using it.